Nat Turner Rebellion (band)

 Nat Turner Rebellion (sometimes written as The Nat Turner Rebellion) was an American funk-soul band from Philadelphia.
 Their line up consisted of band leader Joseph Jefferson, lead singer Major Harris, and instrumentalists Bill Spratley and Ron Hopper.
-The band was formed in the 1960's in Petersburg, Virginia by Jefferson and recorded in Philadelphia for the label Philly Groove Records.
-Though most of their material was never released while the band was together, their recordings were eventually added Drexel University's sound archives and were officially released in 2019 by the university's student-run label MAD Dragon Records.
+The band was formed in the 1960s in Petersburg, Virginia by Jefferson and recorded in Philadelphia for the label Philly Groove Records.
+Though most of their material was never released while the band was together, their recordings were eventually added to Drexel University's sound archives and were officially released in 2019 by the university's student-run label MAD Dragon Records.

 Formation and Philly Groove Records

 In the late 1960s, Jefferson had been touring with Cissy Houston's band, The Sweet Inspirations, as a drummer.
 However, he became ill with a foot infection and stayed in Philadelphia to recover.
 During his recovery, he realized that he no longer wanted to play R&B music.
-Jefferson then returned to his home town of Petersburg, Virginia to put together his own music group, Nat Turner Rebellion, named after the slave rebellion of the same name.
+Jefferson then returned to his home town of Petersburg, Virginia to put together his own music group, Nat Turner Rebellion, named after the slave rebellion of the same name in 1831.
 The band toured the east coast of North America, traveling as far north as Montreal, Canada and as far south as Miami, Florida.
 From 1969 to 1972, Nat Turner Rebellion recorded for Philly Groove Records.
 Under the record label, they recorded at Sigma Sound Studios, also in Philadelphia.
 Philly Groove Records released a few singles from the band, but never released their debut album.